 (i) Reviews the independence of the external auditors annually.

+Tru-Marine thrives on integrity and clean business, amongst other things.
 The Company has adopted a whistle blowing policy.
 Under this policy, the ARMC reviews arrangement by which staff and external parties may, in confidence, report possible improprieties in a responsible and effective manner.